yashk2000/raise-hand/blog.md

 # Add a Raise Hand section for meeting participants in any Daily video chat app

 Over the last year, there has been an increasing demand for high-quality, live video streaming.
 Such demands have been made from customers hosting classes, large business meetings, company meetings, and a lot more.
-Since all these meetings are interactive, with multiple participants attempting to speak at the same, customers want a "Raise
+Since all these meetings are interactive, with multiple participants attempting to speak at the same, a "Raise
-Your Hand" feature.
+Your Hand" feature is becoming a necessity.
 If anyone besides the speaker wants to speak at any point in the meeting, has a question, they can raise their hand to get noticed, after which a meeting moderator can give everyone who raised their hands a chance to speak in an organized way.
 If everyone just starts speaking at the same time, imagine the chaos in an online meeting!